atomix/atomix/README.md

 </dependency>
 ```

-Then add the Vert.x 3 TCP protocol to your Copycat cluster configuration:
+Then add the Vert.x 3 event bus protocol to your Copycat cluster configuration:

 ```java
 ClusterConfig cluster = new ClusterConfig()